-Firstly – Good profit margin is subjective
+Good profit margin or not is subjective

-For example, when you are considering to source and sell a product, you could approximately calculate its EXW price per unit which is quoted by a supplier, shipping fees affected by the transportation method you select and the size of the product, referral fees charged by Amazon based on what category of product you are selling, FBA fees if you need Amazon to automatically handle the fulfillment.
+For example, you are considering the source and selling a product.
+And then you could approximately calculate its EXW price per unit.
+It is quoted by a supplier, and shipping fees are affected by the transportation method you select.
+And the size of the product, referral fees are charged by Amazon based on what category of product you are selling.
+Amazon charges you FBA fees if you need Amazon to automatically handle the fulfillment.

 Amazon best sellers list in a different category and Google shopping insight search volume

-Finally – Good profit margin can resist uncontrollable factors.
+A good profit margin can resist uncontrollable factors.

-Also, your shipping fees from China to USA are non-refundable and it might also charge you additional storage fees if your reversed products are in stock for a long while.
-And most importantly, it very depends on what you are selling, some reversed product might be not re-sellable after customers opened up, or some reversed products can only fall into second hand, because re-package work might charge more costs and time, than giving up directly.
+Also, your shipping fees from China to the USA are non-refundable.
+And it might also charge you additional storage fees if your reversed products are in stock for a long while.
+And most importantly, it very much depends on what you are selling.
+Some reversed products might be not re-sellable after customers opened up.
+Or some reversed products can only fall second-hand.
+It’s because re-package work might charge more costs and time, than giving up directly.

 3 Tips To Sustain Good Profit Margin

-First of all – Automate Product Repricing
+Automate Product Repricing

 Honestly, even though you’re not repricing according to GEO, time frame, etc too often to devalue your brand, your competitors who are selling the same product would do it and seize your customers definitely and very often.
 In the end, due to sales dropped, your profit margin drops down as well if you don’t implement repricing.
 So, that’s why product repricing is so important.
-It ensures your pricing is reasonable in a competitive environment in front of shoppers and avoids losing transactions due to few cents higher etc. than your competitors.
+It ensures your pricing is reasonable in a competitive environment in front of shoppers and avoids losing transactions due to a few cents higher etc. than your competitors.

 So people say manual repricing is enough to drive sales and keep profit margin.
 I’ll say yes and agree if they’re saying macro aspect repricing such as by markets, by seasonality, by festivals, or other special promotion from a marketing calendar planning.
-However, when deep diving into micro aspects such as repricing with competitor A done, it’s impossible to execute by manual.
+However, when deep diving into micro aspects such as repricing with competitor A done, it’s impossible to execute manually.

-Take informed.co for an example.
+informed.co for example.

-Definitely, you don’t need to respond to all competitors with repricing all the time even they are selling the same products, because there’re many factors affecting a consumer makes a final decision, instead of only by pricing.
-For example, you don’t need to lower product pricing when some competitors in the result page are selling second hands, or out of stock or not an FBA member.
+Definitely, you don’t need to respond to all competitors with repricing all the time.
+Even they are selling the same products.
+It’s because there’re many factors affecting a consumer making a final decision, instead of only by pricing.
+For example, you don’t need to lower product pricing when some competitors on the result page don’t have any threats.
+They are such as selling second hands, out of stock, or not an FBA member.

 Secondly – Optimise Product Cost